mynew4/cmangos-docs-wiki/WorldDB_structure/spell_template.md

 #### AreaId

-Specifies the Allowed areas for a successful cast.
+Specifies the Allowed areas for a successful cast.<br>
 IDs taken from [AreaGroup.dbc](AreaGroup.dbc)

 #### SchoolMask